Your Well-Woman Exam is Covered

 - Be uninsured.

 - Have no access to employer-sponsored insurance which includes family planning.

 - Be ineligible for any other MO HealthNet programs.

 - Approved methods of contraception.

 - Sexually transmitted disease testing and treatment, including Pap tests and pelvic exams.

 - Family planning, counseling, education on various methods of birth control.

 - Prescription medication, supplies or devices related to the women’s health services described above that are prescribed by a doctor or other health care provider.

 To get help determining eligibility or completing the application process, schedule an appointment at any of the following Live Well Community Health Centers:

-For additional information, contact Director of Social Service Iva Eggert at 660.259.2440.
-The Live Well Community Centers, federally qualified health centers, are owned and operated by the Health Care Collaborative of Rural Missouri.
+For additional information, call 660.259.2440.
+The Live Well Community Health Centers, federally qualified health centers, are owned and operated by the Health Care Collaborative of Rural Missouri.
 The clinics accept private insurance, Medicare, Medicaid and sliding fee scale payments for those who meet eligibility requirements.
 Qualified staff are also available to help determine eligibility and enrollment in Medicare and Medicaid programs.